zorael/kameloso/README.md

 Additionally, prefixing commands with the bot's nickname also always works, as in `kameloso: seen MrOffline`.
 Most administrative commands can only be called this way; notably everything that only outputs information to the local terminal.

-If an empty prefix is set, commands may *only* be called by prefixing them with the bot's nickname.
+If an empty prefix is set, commands may only be invoked by prefixing them with the bot's nickname.

 #### ***Except nothing happens***

 Before allowing *anyone* to trigger *any* restricted functionality, the bot will try to identify the accessing user by querying the server for what [*services account*](https://en.wikipedia.org/wiki/IRC_services) that user is logged onto, if not already known.
 For full and global administrative privileges, you will need to be logged into services with an account listed in the `admins` field in the configuration file.
 Other users may have permissions defined per-channel in the [`users.json`](#other-files) file, placed in your resource directory.
 These can also be managed online by commands provided by [the **Admin** plugin](https://github.com/zorael/kameloso/wiki/Current-plugins#admin).

-If a user is not logged onto services, it is considered as not being uniquely identifiable, and thus cannot be resolved to an account.
+If a user is not logged onto services, they are considered as not being uniquely identifiable, and thus cannot be resolved to an account.

 #### Hostmasks